MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 #### Determine usage consistency

-When you're considering prepaid commitments, we recommend that you commit to the maximum consistent usage of a component.
+When you're considering a commitment-based plan, commit to the maximum consistent usage of a component.
 By committing to the maximum consistent usage, you can maximize the potential savings and cost optimization.
 However, there are a few factors to consider:

 - *Usage patterns*: Analyze the historical usage patterns of the component.
 If the usage is consistently high and stable, committing to the maximum consistent usage makes sense.
 But if the usage is highly variable or unpredictable, committing to the maximum consistent usage might not be feasible or cost-effective.